LINKS AND RESOURCES

 • Water: Demand & Supply, a special report in the Winter 2007 issue of Chicago Wilderness Magazine, examines water issues in the Chicago region.

-• The Chicago-based Center for Neighborhood Technology's Green Infrastructure Project promotes green solutions to stormwater management and greater investment in open space.
+• The Chicago-based Center for Neighborhood Technology's Green Values webpage promotes green solutions to stormwater management and greater investment in open space.

 • Troubled Waters: Meeting Future Water Needs of Illinois, a 2006 report prepared by the Campaign for Sensible Growth, Metropolitan Planning Council and Openlands Project, details critical factors affecting water supplies in the state and makes recommendations for the future.

-• An EPA presentation entitled Sustainable Landscaping discusses the environmental impacts of traditional landscaping and the benefits of natural landscaping.
+• An EPA's Green Landscaping: Greenacres website includes links to a variety of resources, including a power point presentation entitled Sustainable Landscaping, which discusses the environmental impacts of traditional landscaping and the benefits of natural landscaping.